IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/file.rst

     public string VideoHash { get; set; }

-The :ref:`InternalUse` atribute can be used in conjunction with :csharp:`IntelliTect.Coalesce.DataAnnotations.FileAttribute`.
+The :ref:`InternalUse` attribute can be used in conjunction with :csharp:`IntelliTect.Coalesce.DataAnnotations.FileAttribute`.
 In the example below, Coalesce will store the uploaded filename and provide it again as the name of a file download, but the property itself won't actually get exposed on the DTOs via the API.

 .. code-block:: c#